railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

    single: module; profile_manfuacturing

 To manage deliveries in OpenERP, install the :mod:`delivery` module.
+To do that, use the :guilabel:`Reconfigure` wizard and select :guilabel:`Delivery Costs` under the :guilabel:`Sales Application Configuration` section for installation.
 This module enables you to manage:

 * the different carriers with whom you work,